 - 1. Additional Support for Premier Events Premier event are eligible to receive up to 100% cost sharing of the Police Department support services costs for their event.
 Additionally, the City partners with its private contractors, which provide City departmental services, for the use of certain traffic control equipment, such as cones and barrels.
 Premier events are eligible to receive up to 100% cost sharing of the use of traffic control equipment for their event. - 2.
-Designation of Additional Premier Events The City Council may designate additional "premier" events substantially similar to that presently designated by an affirmative unanimous vote of council after such events have established an extensive history and notoriety, been thoroughly evaluated using both the criteria for evaluation outlined in Section V, other relevant information submitted by the event producer, and police support services costs have been budgeted through the annual budgeting process.
+Designation of Additional Premier Events The City Council may designate additional "premier" events substantially similar to that-those presently designated by a majority vote of council after such events have established an extensive history (a minimum of three consecutive years of event occurring inside city boundaries) and notoriety, been thoroughly evaluated using both the criteria for evaluation outlined in Section V, other relevant information submitted by the event producer, and detailed estimates for City support services (including but not limited to departmental support from police, parks, marketing, permitting, etc.) including costs budgeted through the annual budgeting process or newly associated costs requested through the co-sponsorship event request process.police support services costs have been budgeted through the annual budgeting process.